Qualified Names¶

 - exported symbols from the workspace index

-So once your scope computation emits the right names, the default lookup logic often remains sufficient.
+Once your scope computation emits the right names, the default lookup logic remains sufficient.
+That's why qualified-name support is a scope-computation problem rather than a linker problem.

 When to go further¶